AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 >[!NOTE]
 >
 >Legacy configurations are still supported for existing customers (without the option to edit or create new ones).
-Legacy configurations will be part of content-packages uploaded by customers using VSTS.
+Legacy configurations are part of content-packages uploaded by customers using VSTS.